-Medicaid Managed Care
+Medicaid Managed Care Toolkit

 (EPSDT) benefit includes comprehensive dental services for children under age 21 who are enrolled in Medicaid.
 The Medicaid program is jointly funded by the federal government and states.
 The federal government pays states for a specified percentage of program expenditures, called the Federal Medical Assistance Percentage

 Traditionally, state Medicaid programs have paid for services rendered by dental practices through fee-for-service arrangements.
 However, more states are moving to managed care arrangements.
-Under managed care arrangements, states contract with third-party payers to deliver care through networks and pay dental offices.
+Under managed care arrangements, states contract with third-party payers to administer plans using networks of dental offices.
 More than 16 states deliver dental services through managed care plans.
 CMS

-Learn more about ADA’s Advocacy on Medicaid; you may also like Tools for Policymakers.
+Learn more about ADA’s Advocacy on Medicaid